gauravbkhairnar/Tsunami-Inundation-Modeling-and-Mapping/Flood-Layer-Generation/index.md

 <p>
 After successful execution, two new layers will be added to the
 <strong>Layers Panel</strong>, representing the generated flood zone outputs.
+one is flood layer and second is buffered distance of 200m from the flood layer.

 </p>

 </div>